But that’s high for this former English teacher now a blogging stay-at-home mom.

 - More ornamental decor.
 Bling is my thing.
 So I buy lots of ornaments and glittery decor to add to my wreath.
 You simply can’t have too much glitz and glam at Christmas~ it’s impossible.
 But this year Walmart had everything I needed to make my glamorous side sparkle!!
 Big bonus for the clips on the back of the pieces.
 This made attaching to the wreath a breeze!
 Yay for Walmart.

 - Loppers and hand pruners.
-Loppers (like these) are very useful to make the initial cut in your evergreen tree.
-Hand pruners (like these) are excellent for fine-tuning cuts, making those smaller pieces needed for your wreath.
+Loppers are very useful to make the initial cut in your evergreen tree.
+Hand pruners are excellent for fine-tuning cuts, making those smaller pieces needed for your wreath.
 So if you don’t already own a good set, now is the time to get your hands on a quality pair!

-- Tarp (like this) One big tarp makes a great workspace if you want to keep your area clean and free of pine needles, dirt and other debris.
+- Tarp.
+One big tarp makes a great workspace if you want to keep your area clean and free of pine needles, dirt, and other debris.

-- Garden gloves (like these) Go figure that the biggest advocate for natural birth doesn’t like her hands getting pricked by pine needles.
-So I wear gloves wreath-making.
+- Garden gloves.
+Go figure that the biggest advocate for a natural birth doesn’t like her hands getting pricked by pine needles.
+So I wear gloves when wreath-making.

-- Over-the-door wreath hanger (like this) makes life easier.
+- Over-the-door wreath hangers make life easier.
 In fact, buy a few of them for every door you’ll hang a wreath from.
 Use year-round!

 Insider Tip: Themed wreaths!